Chapter 1: A New House to Call Home.

 She clucked her tongue and rolled her eyes at me.
-“Stop being a smart-mouth and take your sister upstairs.
-Tug her in.
+“Stop being a smart-mouth.
+Take your sister upstairs and tuck her in.
 I’ll be up in a minute.”

 The kitchen was large enough not to strangle each other for breathing space.
-Most of the appliances were brand new with gray, granite kitchen counters.
+Most of the appliances were brand new with granite countertops.
 The previous owners painted the walls in a pastel blue color.
 Not bad...
 Blue was my favorite color.
-My mom sat on the small dining table in front of a large pained window overlooking a small garden while she wrote a note.
+My mom sat at the small dining table in front of a large paned window overlooking a small garden while she wrote a note.
 She rummaged through her bag and pulled out her purse, removing a credit card.

 As I approached her, she rose from the table and handed me her card and note.
 “There are all the things we need for the moment until we’ve settled in.”